Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 One of the nicest things about the taskbar is that when you hover your mouse over the icons in it, you can see thumbnail previews of all open windows for each of those applications.
 When you do so, there is a slight delay before the thumbnails appears.
 But you can make the thumbnails display more quickly by using a registry hack.

-1. Launch the registry editor by typing regedit in the start menu Picture of Start Button search box and pressing enter.
+1. Launch the registry editor by typing regedit in the start menu search box and pressing enter.
 Do not select as ‘Run as Administrator’

 2. Go to HKEY_CURRENT_USER\ControlPanel\Mouse